vestalux/sljekyll/_events/lavenham-2016-09-18-summer-reading-challenge-presentation.md

 Presentation Ceremony.
 Bring along your family and friends, we hope to see you there!

-The awards will be presented by County Councillor Jenny Athill and members of the Library Friends Group.
+The awards will be presented by County Councillor Jenny Antill and members of the Library Friends Group.
 There will also be a Magic Show by [Mr Bean Entertainments](http://www.mrbeanentertainments.co.uk)